andreabatroy/Portfolio/content/a-propos/soins-reiki.md

 ---
 # An instance of the Experience widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: experience
+widget: soins-reiki

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 30
+weight: 10

-title: Education
+title: Soins reiki
 subtitle:

 # Date format for experience